Custom Provider

 * Follow the steps described earlier to add a new custom AI provider in Cherry Studio.

-* **Provider Name:** `vLLM`
+* **Provider name:** `vLLM`

-* **Provider Type:** Select `OpenAI`.
+* **Provider type:** Select `OpenAI`.

 4. **Configure the vLLM provider:**

 * **API address:** Enter the API address of the vLLM service.
-By default, the address is: `http://localhost:8000/`(if you use a different port, modify it accordingly).
+By default, the address is: `http://localhost:8000/`(If you use a different port, modify it accordingly).

 5. **Start chatting:** Now, you can select the vLLM provider and `gpt2` model in Cherry Studio and start chatting with the LLM powered by vLLM!